 The moving party must email ClarkeNYSDChambers@nysd.uscourts.gov giving notice of the filing and the time frame requested for Court action.
 The moving party should then file a Motion for a Temporary Restraining Order, supporting documents and a proposed order on ECF in accordance with ECF procedures.
 Where the motion is made on notice to the other parties, the moving party should simultaneously serve the documents on any party that will not receive electronic service via ECF.
-If the matter is time sensitive and Chambers does not respond within two hours, the movant may call the Clerk's Office before the end of the business day at (212) 805-0136.
-You may request to be transferred to Chambers from there.
+If the matter is time sensitive and Chambers does not respond within two hours, the movant may call Chambers before the end of the business day at (212) 805-0246.